 Lift golden nuggets to promote

 Quotes, facts and stats - the digital marketer’s dream.
 Scan your content for the juicy nuggets of info that will stand out and hook your audience in.
 Then use them to promote your content across social media channels, such as Twitter, Facebook and LinkedIn.
 By choosing one pivotal piece of information you will have a clear focus for your social copy which should encourage people to find out more and click through to your website.
 A great way to use these short facts or stats is to create short videos, GIFS or images to display the information.
 Video beats any other form of post across most social channels so you’ll be more likely to reach the top of your audience’s feed.
+PRO TIP: Branded links in social media marketing are now a best practice, as they're known to increase trust between your brand and your audience, as well as increase engagement and click-through-rate.
+Marketers can create branded links using platforms like Rebrandly URL Shortener.

 Go back and re-share!